jshashwat93/confluent-cloud-proxy/aws/vpc-peering/README.md

 - **Your Route Table ID**: The ID of the route table with the required routes from the prerequisutes.
 - **AWS Region Code**: The AWS region code (like 'us-east-1', 'eu-west-1') where your VPC is located and where the resources will be created.
 - **A CIDR range**: A CIDR range for creating a new subnet for the EC2 bastion host.
+- **Confluent Cloud Cluster Endpoint**: The endpoint for your Confluent Cloud cluster that can be found under Cluster Settings -> Endpoints -> Bootstrap Server.
+It looks like `pkc-xxxxx.aws.confluent.cloud`.
+Remember to exclude the last part of the bootstrap server (`:9092`) for your endpoint.

 Once you have the above setup and information, you're ready to use the Terraform scripts in this directory to setup the nginx proxy.